lqc/thinkcspy/source/functions.rst

    any variables in the program?"* and *"Where will flow of execution go next?"*

-   Let us go back and see how this works with the program above that draws 15 multicolour squares.
+   Let us go back and see how this works with the program above that draws 15 multicolor squares.
 First, we're going to add one line of magic below the import statement --- not strictly necessary, but it will make our lives much simpler, because it prevents stepping into the module containing the turtle code.